-Please choose from the dropdown list provided (selection is likely to be 'cancer' for this call).
+Please choose from the dropdown list provided.

 Market size

 Please provide the expected market size for your proposed technology (max 300 characters).
 Please consider including details from reputable sources on patient population size, cost of the problem, percentage share of the market that the solution could realistically capture, etc.